alleach24/wordle_old_version/README.md

 Programs:
 1) WordleOptimizer.java >> a program that finds the most optimal Wordle solution given a particular word.
 I.e., the computer is playing Wordle for a word you pick.
+2) WordleGame.java >> a class of Wordle games that has two properties, an answer to the game and a list of possible starting words
-2) DelineateFile.java >> a program that allowed me to take Wordle's word bank and use it in my programs.
+3) DelineateFile.java >> a program that allowed me to take Wordle's word bank and use it in my programs.
 Not actually relevant for anything but I didn't want to lose it.

 Text Files:
 1) words_alpha.txt >> text file that contains all words in the English dictionary